 With a colossal celebration of everything enormous, Ocean Giants are coming to the National Marine Aquarium throughout the Summer Holidays.
 There’ll be games, shows, feeds, talks, activities, crafts and more.
 Head to their brand new Sea’cret Garden for a sunny space to relax with a drink during your visit too.
 Plus, tickets to the Aquarium come with a free year pass to come back for 12 months.

 ...
-And, if you're interested in creative study, your next chance to visit us at our Campus Experience Day on Wednesday 10 July.
-Register online to secure your place.
+And, if you're interested in creative study, your next chance to visit us is at our Campus Experience Day on Wednesday 4 September.
+Register online to secure your place, or email us on firstname.lastname@example.org and we can arrange a bespoke visit for you at a time that suits you.